-3.6 The LDS requires structured approach to the programming of planning policy documents than before.
-The proposals for DPD preparation set out in this revised LDS are presently considered by the Council to be achievable.
-However, there is inevitably a level of uncertainty associated with the process and it is relevant to consider any factors that might affect delivery so that these can be anticipated and planned for as far as possible.
-The following are seen as the main areas of risk:
+4.6 The proposals for DPD preparation set out in this revised LDS are presently considered by the Council to be achievable.
+However, there is inevitably a level of uncertainty associated with the process especially in terms of future plan production and it is relevant to consider any factors that might affect delivery so that these can be anticipated and planned for as far as possible.
+The following are seen as the main areas of risk.